Chart Color Schemes

 Burnside is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Burnside, as per the latest Census evaluation, 70.9% of dwellings were houses while 29.0% consisted of other dwelling types such as semi-detached homes and apartments.
-This is compared to Adelaide metro's figures of 67.0% houses and 33.0% other dwellings.
-Home ownership in Burnside stood at 44.7%, similar to Adelaide metro, with mortgaged properties at 38.6% and rented ones at 16.8%.
-The median monthly mortgage repayment in the area was $2,400, surpassing the Adelaide metro average of $2,300.
-Meanwhile, the median weekly rent figure stood at $375 compared to Adelaide metro's $360.
-Nationally, Burnside's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were comparable at $375.
+In Burnside, as per the latest Census evaluation, houses accounted for 70.9% of dwellings, with other types such as semi-detached homes, apartments, and 'other' dwellings making up the remaining 29.0%.
+This is compared to Adelaide metro's 67.0% houses and 33.0% other dwellings.
+Home ownership in Burnside stood at 44.7%, similar to Adelaide metro, with mortgaged dwellings at 38.6% and rented ones at 16.8%.
+The median monthly mortgage repayment in the area was $2,400, higher than Adelaide metro's average of $2,300.
+Median weekly rent in Burnside was $375, slightly higher than Adelaide metro's $360.
+Nationally, Burnside's mortgage repayments were significantly higher at $2,400 compared to the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing